 Methamphetamines In Portland

-While an opioid crisis is currently sweeping the United States, Portland is an outlier.
-Not because it hasn’t been touched by heroin or its people aren’t abusing prescription drugs, but because of the massive amount of methamphetamines, or meth, that is being used and traded.
-It accounted for half of the lab samples analyzed by forensics in Multnomah County in 2016.
-The second highest, heroin, is less than half that number at 24%.
-In 2015, the last reported year, 202 died from using meth.
-These aren’t necessarily tied to overdoses, most are just reactions the body has to the drug, such as a heart attack.
-A large contribution to these numbers are the homeless of Portland.
+While an Opioid crisis is currently sweeping the United States, Portland is an outlier.
+Not because it hasn’t been touched by Heroin or its people aren’t abusing prescription drugs, but because of the massive amount of Methamphetamines, or Meth, that is being used and traded.

-Another misconception is the idea that the opioid problem is directly tied to heroin, but more issues arise from the abuse of prescription medications.
-In fact, there were just as many deaths from prescription painkillers as there was from meth in 2014, far greater than the number of deaths tied to heroin.
+Another misconception is the idea that the Opioid problem is directly tied to Heroin, but more issues arise from the abuse of prescription medications.
 Over 25% of law enforcement officials across the state of Oregon reported that painkillers were being illegally smuggled into their areas.
-With 45% of reported heroin users in Portland stating they started by abusing prescription medication, this opens the doors to more people in Portland, and across the state, getting addicted to opioids.
+With 45% of reported Heroin users in Portland having stated they started by abusing prescription medication, this opens the doors to more people in Portland, and across the state, getting addicted to Opioids.

-Recovery can be difficult in general, but when the addiction is part of your everyday survival it can be nearly impossible.
-Still, don’t count yourself out.
+Recovery can be difficult in general at at times it can feel hopeless.
+Don’t count yourself out.
 As long as there are clinics out there, there are people to help.